tic-tac-token/ttt-book/src/chapters/1/property-based-testing.md

 They failed!
 Can you see why?

-It's a little hard to tell with the massive integer we got back as our counterexample, but we need to remember to limit our input parameter `n` to specific values that are divisible by three.
+It's a little hard to tell thanks to the massive 256-bit integer we got back as our counterexample, but we need to constrain our input parameter `n` to specific values that are divisible by three.

 The pattern for doing this in Forge is to use a special cheatcode, `vm.assume(bool)`.
 This will filter out any fuzz test inputs that don't match the specified condition.
-We'll need to set up access to the `Vm` interface and add a line to our test, like this:
+To use this cheatcode, we'll need to set up access to the `Vm` interface and add a line to our test, like this:

 ```solidity
 import "ds-test/test.sol";